cositools/cosi-data-challenge-2/README.md

 Spectra are either Band function or Comptonized spectrum fits from GBM.
 Long GRB lightcurves are downloaded directly from GBM.
 Short GRB realistic lightcurves are downloaded from GBM & binned using Bayesian blocks.
 Short GRB constant lightcurves are constant over the duration of the GRB.
 Magnetar giant flare lightcurves are downloaded from GBM & binned using Bayesian blocks.
 GRBs occur randomly in time throughout the duration of the 3 month exposure.
 GRB positions were chosen to have incidence angles between 0 and 30 degrees with a range of azimuthal angles.

 **Goals:**
-1) Determine time of each event and create lightcurve
+1) Determine time of each event and create lightcurve.
-2) Determine source locations
+2) Determine source locations.
-3) Fit spectra
+3) Fit spectra.
-4) Identify event type (GRB vs MGF)
+4) Identify event type (GRB vs MGF).

 ## Positrons
 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and 511 spectral fit notebooks.